-The Verywell Mind Podcast A Simple Way to Make a Tough Decision By Amy Morin, LCSW, Editor-in-Chief Published on April 08, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 158 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
+The Verywell Mind Podcast A Simple Way to Make a Tough Decision By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is a psychotherapist and international bestselling author.
+Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
+Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
+Learn about our editorial process Published on April 08, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 158 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
 Follow Now: Apple Podcasts / Spotify / Google Podcasts Friday Fix: Episode 158 We’ve all wrestled with tough decisions before.
 Should I move to a new city?
 Should I find a different job?
 Should I end this relationship?
 It’s not always those big decisions that are tough.
 Some smaller decisions are tough too.
 Should I call the teacher to tell her that my child is being bullied even though my child asked me not to?
 Should I call my friend and tell them they hurt my feelings?
 When you’re struggling to know what to do, you likely have some go-to habits you reach for.
 Maybe you call someone to talk through your options.
 Or maybe you do some online research to help you better understand the facts.
 But, those habits might not necessarily help you reach the best decision.
 In fact, they might delay your decision-making or even lead you to make a worse choice.
 So on today’s show, I’m talking about a strategy that makes tough decisions simpler.
 And the best news, this strategy will also help you make better decisions.
 More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
-Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength If You Liked This Episode You Might Also Like These Episodes: Friday Fix: How to Be Mentally Strong When You’re Experiencing Uncomfortable Emotions Embrace Change in Your Life to Promote Indecisiveness With Psychologist William Miller How to Unwind Your Anxiety With Neuroscientist Jud Brewer What Leads to Bad Decision-Making By Amy Morin, LCSW, Editor-in-Chief Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
+Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength If You Liked This Episode You Might Also Like These Episodes: Friday Fix: How to Be Mentally Strong When You’re Experiencing Uncomfortable Emotions Embrace Change in Your Life to Promote Indecisiveness With Psychologist William Miller How to Unwind Your Anxiety With Neuroscientist Jud Brewer What Leads to Bad Decision-Making By Amy Morin, LCSW Amy Morin, LCSW, is a psychotherapist and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.